brianacowles/language-resources/README.md

   4. The database sends the result back to the API
   5. The API sends the data to the website
   6. The user sees all items of type "shirt" on the webpage
-- **IDE:**: An "Integrated Development Environment" is a comprehensive software application that provides programmers with a centralized and unified environment for writing, testing, and managing code.
+- **IDE:** An "Integrated Development Environment" is a comprehensive software application that provides programmers with a centralized and unified environment for writing, testing, and managing code.
 IDEs typically include a text editor, a compiler or interpreter, debugging tools, and other features like code completion, project management, and version control integration.
 They are designed to streamline the software development process, making it more efficient and productive by providing a convenient and cohesive workspace for writing and maintaining code.
 - **Git**: a version control system used widely in software development.
 It allows multiple developers to collaborate on a codebase by tracking changes to source code, facilitating teamwork, and helping manage different versions of a project.
-- **Linux and UNIX:**
+- **FOSS:** free, open-source software.
+Describes an application, language, framework, etc. whose source code is freely available online.
+Contributing to open-source codebases is a great way to gain confidence working on large projects and improving your code literacy.
+You can easily find open-source projects on GitHub.
+- **Linux and UNIX:** UNIX is an older operating system that inspired many different operating systems today including OSX and Linux.
+Linux is an operating system *kernel* that's used for many different distributions like Ubuntu, Fedora, and Arch.
+You can easily install Linux yourself on a personal computer.
+I highly recommend doing so if you have an older laptop you're not using, but you can also configure your personal laptop to run both Windows/OSX and a Linux distribution (a.k.a. dual-booting).
+Ubuntu is the most beginner friendly distribution while Arch gives you the most customization.

 ## Languages